 You can attach multiple volumes to the same instance within the limits specified by your AWS account.
 Your account has a limit on the number of Amazon EBS volumes that you can use, and the total storage available to you.
 For more information about these limits, and how to request an increase in your limits, see Request to Increase the Amazon EBS Volume Limit.

 You can create Amazon EBS storage volumes from 1 GiB to 1 TiB in size and mount them as devices on your Amazon EC2 instances.
 You can mount multiple volumes on the same instance, but each volume can be attached to only one instance at a time.
 For more information, see Creating a New Amazon EBS Volume.

-With Amazon EBS provisioned IOPS (input/output operations per second) volumes, you can provision a specific level of I/O performance, up to 4000 IOPS per volume.
+With Provisioned IOPS (SSD) volumes, you can provision a specific level of I/O performance, up to 4000 IOPS per volume.
 This allows you to predictably scale to thousands of IOPS per EC2 instance.
 For more information, see Provisioned IOPS (SSD) Volumes.

 Amazon EBS volumes behave like raw, unformatted block devices.
 You can create a file system on top of these volumes, or use them in any other way you would use a block device (like a hard drive).
 For more information on creating file systems and mounting volumes, see Making an Amazon EBS Volume Available for Use.